Meet Me at the Fountain: Production and analysis

 This is the third film shot in the United States in 1904 showing a man placing an advertisement in order to get married and ending up being chased by a group of women.
-The first was Personal, directed by Wallace McCutcheon Sr., for the Biograph Company and the second How a French Nobleman Got a Wife through the New York Herald ‘Personal’ Column directed by Edwin S. Porter for the Edison Manufacturing Company.
+The first was Personal, directed by Wallace McCutcheon Sr., for the Biograph Company and the second was a remake, How a French Nobleman Got a Wife Through the New York Herald Personal Columns, directed by Edwin S. Porter for the Edison Manufacturing Company.

 Siegmund Lubin, who was trained as an optometrist and had built his own camera and projector combination started in 1896 distributing films notably from Thomas Edison in Philadelphia.
 From 1897 he started making films and in 1902 formed the Lubin Manufacturing Company.
 This film is mostly composed of outdoors wide shots and includes at the beginning and at the end medium close-ups shot indoors.

-While the film is presented as a remake of Personal, it includes a greater variety of shots and more importantly presents an unprecedented twist at the end with the shot revealing that the bride is a man, which makes it the first transgender film.
+While the film is presented as a remake of Personal, it includes a greater variety of shots and more importantly presents an unprecedented twist at the end with the shot revealing that the bride is played by a man, celebrated female impersonator Gilbert Sarony.